manuparra/docker_ldap/README.md

 It returns LDAP directory with the last user added.

-## Modifying LDAP user account data:
+## Modifying LDAP user account data: DELETE, MODIFY.

 The syntax of the ldapmodify tool on the command-line can take any of these forms: